Innovative processing of vegetables and potatoes

 - Canning: In canning heat transfer rate is mainly influenced by container shape & product type.
 Since convective heat transfer coefficient is assumed infinite, this leaves container geometry the only option to increase heat transfer rate and decrease process time for further quality improvement.
 A recent innovation is the use of toroidal cans for a significant heating rate increase for both solid and liquid food products.
 The advantage of toroid cans for heat treatment of canned food products is clear, but effect is dependent on food matrix.
 Collected data will be used in future modelling and kinetic studies of relevant macro- and micronutrients.

 - Use of PFE and SC-CO2 for extraction of phytochemicals: PEF & SC-CO2 are useful ‘green’ technologies to extract valuable phytochemicals.
 PEF was evaluated as pre-treatment before SC-CO2 extraction to recover carotenoids from carrot by-products.
 Follow-up experiments are planned with other by-products.

-- Use of HMEC for texturizing plant-derived ingredients: HMEC is a interesting technology to turn plant-based ingredients into ‘meat-like’ products.
-Protein-rich by-products will be evaluated as raw materials in a high-moisture extrusion cooking process.
+- Use of HMEC for texturizing plant-derived ingredients: HMEC is a interesting technology to turn plant-based ingredients into ‘meat-like’ vegan or hybrid products.
+Protein-rich by-products (e.g. side streams from pea and mushroom processing) have been evaluated as raw materials in a high-moisture extrusion cooking process.

 600 Europeans participated in our informal survey about microwave habits.
-The results will be included in a popular article which will be published the coming autumn.
+The results was presented in a popular article.

-We have made a small flyer about the main aims of the InProVe project.
+We have made a flyer about the main aims of the InProVe project.